technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 // Generics can be expanded together and mixed with "standard" generic parame-
 // ters.
 //
+// This is the only syntax that can be used for variables, an this imply that
+// variables whose type is a Variadic Generic are always treated as tuples whose
+// arity is not determined or partially determined (see below).
+//
 // (T...)
 // (T, U, V...)
 // (T, U..., V...)